Dependants

 Partner

-If you are not married, your dependant will need to provide evidence that you have been living together in a relationship similar to marriage for at least two years.
-Only official documents will only be considered, and they will need to cover the minimum two-year period in full.
-For example, you may use bank statements, utility bills or tenancy agreements, that show you have been living at the same address.
+- If you are not married, your dependant will need to provide evidence that you have been living together in a relationship like marriage for at least two years.
+Only official documents will only be considered; they will need to cover a minimum two-year period.
+For example, you may use bank statements, utility bills or tenancy agreements that show you have been living at the same address.

 Please see the Relationship with a Partner guidance for further information.